RobotFormAndFunction/BuffaloBytes/README.md

 ## Programming

 To Buffalo Bytes Boards has 8 headers that goes directly into female headers of ESP8266 burning fixture to upload either the bootloader or code through serial communication.
-A USB-ASP programmer can also be used to do the same task, though the the burning fixture is recommended.
+A USB-ASP programmer can also be used to do the same task, though the burning fixture is recommended.

 <p align="center">
 <img width="355" alt="ESP8266 Burning fixture" src="https://user-images.githubusercontent.com/106442702/197238584-981c5061-8b97-4bf7-b8e5-539e3fdb67ee.png">